• Skip to main content

 This first version is the most common, and is sometimes called "patience"—not to be confused with the card game of the same name.
 You will notice that the board is similar to the layout of the Fox and Geese game I previously shared with you.

-Print out the game board (download ours here), or make your own.
+Print out the game board (see the form above to get ours), or make your own.

 Gather 32 tokens and place one in each square, leaving the middle square empty.
 We did not have 32 tokens of all one color, but that doesn't matter!

-The object of the game is to remove all the tokens except one.
+The objective of the game is to remove all the tokens except one.

 To remove tokens, jump one token orthogonally (A cool word to impress your friends.
 It means you jump only at right angles.
 In other words, no diagonal jumps.) over another.
 The jumped token is removed from play.
 You can only jump over one token at a time.